Use combatant triggers for physical detection of combatants.

 Adding Combatant Triggers #

-Combatant Trigger components need to be added to the game object of a combatant.
+Combatant Trigger components can be added to any game object, either on their own or on a combatant’s game object.
 You’ll usually add them to a combatant’s prefab, but can also be added in-game, e.g. by spawning them as a prefab and parenting them to a combatant.
+You can also add them as a child object of the combatant’s game object.

 Keep in mind that you also need a collider set up as trigger (Is Trigger enabled).